Attending A.A. Mangkling’s Ngaben in Bali was an honour.

 The procession is led by a young man carrying the ceremonial knife kris which has magic powers.

 The long white cloth, the lancingan, stretched above the heads of a train of people is a symbol of attachment.
 And the connection / relationship to the family.

 The stuffed bird amnuk dewata symbolises the purified soul that the still unclean spirit will soon become.

 At the cremation grounds the banjar men spin the tower around, in order to confuse the spirit and make it lose its way so that it cannot return and haunt the family.

-The fires are ignited by a blessed torch and the element ‘fire’ ritual is now underway, the medium by which the body is offered up as a last sacrifice.
-The tower, and all of the other accessory objects are separately burned.
+Fires are ignited by a blessed torch and the element ‘fire’ ritual is now underway.
+The medium by which the body is offered up as a last sacrifice.
+Thereafter, the tower and all of the other accessory objects are separately burned.

 When the fires have died down, family members collect scraps of ash and bone from the body.
 Bone fragments are placed inside the yellow coconut and then it is wrapped and decorated.

 The high priest pedanda performs a series of mudras, or hand gestures using his bell and other paraphernalia such as a brazier.
-These chants will help the release of the soul and aid it on its journey.
+Chanting helps release of the soul and aid it on its journey.